Laws and UW policies related to FMLA

 The policy on military duty includes provisions related to military family leave.

 Family and Medical Leave Act (FMLA) Coverage for University Employees (APS 45.5)

-This policy reinforces the University’s compliance with the federal Family and Medical Leave Act.
+This policy describes how the University complies with the federal Family and Medical Leave Act.

 Policy on Reasonable Accommodation of Employees with Disabilities (APS 46.5)

-This policy outlines the process for requesting reasonable accommodation for a disability.
+This policy describes the process for requesting reasonable accommodation for a disability.